 Contact your State Medicaid Office to learn about your Medicaid plan options (telephone numbers are in Chapter 2, Section 6 of this document).
 When will your membership end?
 Your membership will usually end on the first day of the month after we receive your request to change your plans.
-Your enrollment in your new plan will also begin on this day.
-Section 2.2 You can end your membership during the Annual Enrollment Period the "Annual Ope decide about co ur membership in our plan during the Annual Enrollment Period (also known as en Enrollment Period").
-During this time, review your health and drug coverage and overage for the upcoming year.
-Enrollment Period is from October 15 to December 7. keep your current coverage or make changes to your coverage for the upcoming upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: ☐ Another Medicare health plan, with or without prescription drug coverage. ☐ Original N Medicare with a separate Medicare prescription drug plan. ☐ Original N Medicare without a separate Medicare prescription drug plan. ☐ Your mer mbership will end in our plan when your new plan's coverage begins on January 1.
-Original Medica If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
-Note: If you dise enroll from Medicare prescription drug coverage and go without creditable g coverage for 63 days or more in a row, you may have to pay a Part D late alty if you join a Medicare drug plan later.
-Section 2.3 You can end your membership during the Medicare Advantage Open Enrollment Period • oportunity to make one change to your health coverage during the Medicare ☐ The annual Medicare Advantage Open Enrollment Period is from January 1 to March 31. ☐ During the annual Medicare Advantage Open Enrollment Period you can: ° Switc th to another Medicare Advantage Plan with or without prescription drug coverage. switc nroll from our plan and obtain coverage through Original Medicare.
-If you choose to h to Original Medicare during this period, you can also join a separate Medicare cription drug plan at that time. ☐ Your memb pership will end on the first day of the month after you enroll in a different Medicare enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.
+Your enrollment in your new plan w also begin on this day.
+Section 2.2 You can end your membership during the Annual Enrollment Period the "Annual Oper membership in our plan during the Annual Enrollment Period (also known as Enrollment Period").
+During this time, review your health and drug coverage and erage for the upcoming year. inrollment Period is from October 15 to December 7. □ Choose to keep your current coverage or make changes to your coverage for the upcoming year.
+If you decide to change to a new plan, you can choose any of the following □Another Medi care health plan, with or without prescription drug coverage. □Original Medicare with a separate Medicare prescription drug plan. □Original Medi care without a separate Medicare prescription drug plan. □Your membe rship will end in our plan when your new plan's coverage begins on January 1.
+Original Medicare If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment. prescription drug oroll from Medicare prescription drug coverage and go without creditable coverage for 63 days or more in a row, you may have to pay a Part D late by if you join a Medicare drug plan later.
+Section 2.3 You can end your membership during the Medicare Advantage Open Enrollment Period ortunity to make one change to your health coverage during the Medicare Enrollment Period. ☐The annual N ledicare Advantage Open Enrollment Period is from January 1 to March 31. □ During the annual Medicare Advantage Open Enrollment Period you can: □ Switch to another Medicare Advantage Plan with or without prescription drug coverage. □ Disenroll from our plan and obtain coverage through Original Medicare.
+If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time. rship will end on the first day of the month after you enroll in a different Medicare Advantage pla an or we get your request to switch to Original Medicare.
+If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.